-Three pilot schools in the “iZone” will use the Opportunity Culture school models designed to reach more students with excellent teachers, for more pay, within regular budgets.
+Three pilot schools in the Metropolitan Nashville Innovation Zone, or “iZone,” implemented Multi-Classroom Leadership beginning in 2013–14, one of the Opportunity Culture school models designed to reach more students with excellent teachers, for more pay, within regular budgets.
 The schools aim to reach at least 80 percent of students with excellent teachers in charge of their learning.

-All three schools—Buena Vista Elementary, Robert Churchwell Museum Magnet Elementary and Bailey STEM Magnet Middle School—will implement the Multi-Classroom Leadership model.
-Under this model, an excellent teacher reaches more students with excellence by both teaching and leading a team of teachers who use the leader’s methods and tools.
-Accountable for the learning results of all the students in the “pod,” the teacher-leader earns more—through regular funding, not temporary grants.
+The three Opportunity Culture schools—Buena Vista Elementary, Robert Churchwell Museum Magnet Elementary, and Bailey STEM Magnet Middle School (now Stratford STEM, lower campus)—created school design teams of teachers and administrators that selected the Multi-Classroom Leadership model.
+Under this model, an excellent teacher reaches more students with excellence by continuing to teach while leading a team of teachers, helping them develop and excel through extensive co-planning, co-teaching, and feedback on the job.
+Accountable for the learning results of all the team’s students, the teacher-leader earns more—through regular funding, not temporary grants.

 LEARN more about becoming a site in the Opportunity Culture initiative.